DotNetAnalyzers/StyleCopAnalyzers/README.md

 ## Current status

-An up-to-date overview of the status can be found [here](http://stylecop.pdelvo.com/).
+An up-to-date list of which StyleCop rules are implemented and which have code fixes can be found [here](http://stylecop.pdelvo.com/).